ilahme/portfolio/README.md

 [View Project Here](https://github.com/ilahme/portfolio/blob/main/UK%20Train%20Dashboard.pdf)

   - Project Aims
-      - Determine on average on time %
+      - Determine average on time % and ways to improve it
-      - Determine variables that impact performance
-      - Determine which was the most used fare type
+      - Determine rider trends and the average fare price
-      - Determine the amount of ticket types purchased
       - Determine amount of refunds per delay reason
+      - Determine reasons for refunds and the causes behind them
   - Tools Used
       - Excel for data cleaning and basic analysis
       - PowerBi for data vizualization